A Soda Company’s Long Obsession With Outer Space

 The corporation’s thirst for advertising in space has persisted, too, in Russia and beyond.
 In February, Pepsi shared a clip of a spacesuited figure, complete with the iconic shiny gold visor on the helmet, stretching against a pole.
 “Gotta stay loose,” a caption said.

 Soda makers are known for advertising their beverage as something you can have any place you like—“anywhere in the world / no matter where you are,” according to the song Coca-Cola hired Mark Ronson and Katy B to produce in 2012.
 In a boat in the ocean, near a menacing shark?
 Obviously.
 In the Arctic, with a bunch of polar bears?
 Of course.
-In the midst of tense standoff between Black Lives Matter protesters and police officers?
+In the midst of a tense standoff between Black Lives Matter protesters and police officers?
 Why not.
 By these measures, outer space fits the bill.

-There is one catch: soda sucks in space.
+There is one catch: Soda sucks in space.
 Without the reliable tug of Earth’s gravity, gas bubbles don’t rise to the top and escape, crackling as they go.
 Astronauts end up consuming more gas than they would back home, which means they’ll need to burp more.
 When we drink and eat on Earth, gravity pulls the liquids and solids down to become digested, while gases float back up and flee our bodies as burps.
 In microgravity environments, like on the International Space Station and the now-retired Space Shuttles, everything floats together like, as Canadian astronaut Chris Hadfield put it so colorfully, “chunky bubbles.”
 Burping doesn’t occur naturally.
-If it did, “you throw up into your mouth.”
+If it did, you’d “throw up into your mouth.”

 Astronauts who have had Pepsi and Coke in space weren’t wowed.
-“Results were mixed, and NASA did not add either company's product to the Shuttle food pantry,” the air-and-space museum reports, about the 1985 test.
+“Results were mixed, and NASA did not add either company’s product to the Shuttle food pantry,” the National Air and Space Museum reports about the 1985 test.
 The Coke can from 1996 “sputtered, leaked and failed to fill their zero-gravity drinking bags,” according to the Chicago Tribune.

 No matter.
 Soda companies don’t need astronauts anymore.
-They have satellites, like the ones the PepsiCo Russia planned to use for its energy-drink campaign.
-Once big and clunky, satellites now comes in small sizes that are cheaper to launch.
+They have satellites, like the ones that PepsiCo Russia planned to use for its energy-drink campaign.
+Once big and clunky, satellites now come in small sizes that are cheaper to launch.

 Brands don’t have to rely on national space agencies, either.
-The commercial space industry has flourished in the last decade, and firms can pay rocket companies to launch stuff for them—or use rockets of their own.
+The commercial space industry has flourished in the past decade, and firms can pay rocket companies to launch stuff for them—or use rockets of their own.
 U.S. law prohibits regulators from granting licenses for “obtrusive space advertising,” but officials have approved payloads that were just for show.
 Elon Musk launched a Tesla on a SpaceX rocket.
 A company called Rocket Lab launched a shiny spherical satellite called a Humanity Star to promote interest in the cosmos.
 An artist, with help from SpaceX, launched a reflective sculpture shaped like a diamond.

-These payloads irritate some people, specifically astronomers and researchers who study the space around Earth, home thousands of satellites, some operational and others defunct.
+These payloads irritate some people, specifically astronomers and researchers who study the space around Earth, home to thousands of satellites, some operational and others defunct.
 The astronomers say the artificial objects could disrupt telescope observations.
 Orbit conservationists say they pollute an already crowded place.

 “Most of us would not think it cute if I stuck a big flashing strobe-light on a polar bear, or emblazoned my company slogan across the perilous upper reaches of Everest,” Caleb Scharf, the director of the Columbia Astrobiology Center, wrote in a post on Scientific American last year.
 (This sentiment has been around since the days of skywriting, a practice The New York Times once called “celestial vandalism.”)